blaasto

 This is most easily accomplished by pruning.
 Some varieties are less vigorous growers, but few, if any trees are truly dwarf in size.

-Fig fruits can have skins which are fairly thick and leathery, or ones that are thin and almost imperceptable.
+Fig fruits can have skins which are fairly thick and leathery, or ones that are thin and almost imperceptible.
 In some varieties, the skin in an integral part of the fruit which provides flavor and sweetness.

 A category of figs which requires pollination to set the main crop.
 [Smyrna types only have main-crop figs and do not produce brebas?]
 The most well know examples of this type are Smyrna and Calimyrna.